Small business owners should plan to handle a variety of responsibilities

 There are many factors that go into managing a small business.
 While owning your own business comes with inherent challenges, it also carries many benefits, notably, increased flexibility and freedom.
 If you are considering starting your own business, it’s a good idea to think ahead about what your responsibilities might look like once your business is up and running and begins to grow.

 The first step in starting your business is to create a strong business plan.
 When that is in place, you’ll also need to develop a strategy to market your product.
 This aspect of your business is essential to attracting and retaining customers.

 Once you start getting customers, you will need to know how to provide great customer service.
-Depending on your resources and the type of business you are running, you may be able to hire employees to assist with this aspect of things.
+Depending on your resources and the type of business, you may be able to hire employees to assist you.
 As you begin to turn a profit you may have more resources that can be put toward things like hiring.

 In fact, as your business grows and you are able to bring on employees, you will be able to hand tasks off to others, freeing up more time for you to focus on further developing the the business.
 To be successful in this area, you will want to think about developing your skills at delegating effectively.